 Silvery ice formations and velvety white drifts of snow create a dreamy landscape with a winter water feature as the focal point.
 If you’re like most people, you shut down your water feature for the winter season.
 While this is a perfectly viable option for most people, some of you opt to keep your water feature running.
 To ensure that your pond and waterfall provide all the pleasures of a winter wonderland, be sure to follow our handy winter pond keeping tips.

-Keeping your pond running during the frozen months of winter will allow you to enjoy the beautiful ice sculptures that form in the stream and waterfall.
-Although beautiful, it’s possible that the ice buildup can form dams that could divert your pond water out of the pond.
+If you keep your pond running during the frozen months of winter, you’ll enjoy the beautiful ice sculptures that form in the stream and waterfall.
+Although stunning, it’s possible that the ice buildup can form dams that could divert your pond water out of the pond.
 Check on the waterfall and stream and monitor the water level periodically throughout the winter.
 If you see an ice dam forming or the water level dropping at a high rate, your pond might be losing water because of the frozen sculpture and it might be time to turn off the pump for the winter.
 If you decide to leave the pond running until warmer weather however, your main concern is to ensure there is enough water for the pump(s) to operate properly.

 Pump size is important when determining a waterfall’s ability to operate during the winter.
 A pump that provides at least 2,000 gph can be operated throughout the winter without a problem, as long as it runs continuously.
 Moving water will usually keep a hole open in the ice around the waterfalls and in front of the circulation system.
-However, repeated days in sub-zero temperatures may lead to excessive ice build-up and can cause the system to operate improperly.
-If the flow of water into the circulation system is unable to keep up with the pump because of ice build-up, it may be necessary to shut the system down.
-The system can be run again once the ice is melted and normal water flow is restored.
+However, repeated days in sub-zero temperatures may lead to excessive ice build-up.
+You can add a pond de-icer to help keep a hole in the ice, or incorporate a submersible pond pump such as the AquaForce Pump or the Pond Powerhead.
+Both provide agitation at the surface of the pond to keep a hole open.

 Most good filters are constructed out of rotational-molded polyethylene, and are designed to bow and bend with the freezing and thawing effects of winter.
 The PVC flex pipe is reinforced and will also not crack unless water is left in the pipe over the winter and allowed to freeze.
 If you decide to keep the pump running all winter long, there will still be a constant flow of water traveling through the pipe, and the moving water will not freeze.